What is an Apprenticeship?

 It's a real job

 Apprentices are treated just like a regular employee of the company with a contract of employment, salary and employee benefits such as holiday and sick leave.

 Earn a salary

-The minimum wage for an apprentice under 19 is £3.70 per hour (as of 1 April 2018).
+The minimum wage for an apprentice under 19 is £3.90 per hour.
 However, many employers pay more and the average weekly wage is £200.
 Those who are 19 after completing the first year of an apprenticeship must be paid at least the National Minimum Wage.

 Gain a nationally recognised qualification

 After completing an apprenticeship, you will gain a nationally recognised qualification in your chosen industry.
 An apprenticeship can help you to progress into full-time employment, higher education or further study.

 There's no age limit

 Anyone over the age of 16 is eligible to become an apprentice.
 Whether you are employed, unemployed or leaving school, there is no age limit.
 There are no formal qualifications needed to do an apprenticeship.
 However, some employers may ask for GCSEs or other qualifications.